God of War Ragnarök: Plot

 Atreus returns to Asgard and assembles the mask before escaping with it.
 Týr, agreeing to fight, asks for the mask; suspicious of Týr's change of heart, Brok realizes he is calling Atreus "Loki", like Asgardians.
 Týr fatally stabs Brok, revealing himself as Odin in disguise, before being driven away.
 A grief-stricken Sindri, blaming Atreus for Brok's death, abandons the group.
 Atreus and Kratos commit to Ragnarök, entering Muspelheim to help Surtr achieve a destined primordial form to destroy Asgard.

 The realms' united forces gather under Kratos's leadership; he sounds Gjallarhorn to begin the siege of Asgard.
-It begins poorly but the tides turn when Angrboda arrives with Fenrir and the snake Atreus saved, now grown into Jörmungandr, who battles Thor while Sindri destroys Asgard's wall.
+It begins poorly but the tides turn when Angrboda arrives with Fenrir and the snake, now grown into Jörmungandr, who battles Thor while Sindri destroys Asgard's wall.
 Thrúd and Sif defect after discovering Odin used Midgardian refugees as shields.
-Thor knocks Jörmungandr back in time and battles Kratos; he is convinced to stand down to help his family but is killed by Odin for disobeying.
-Kratos, Atreus, and Freya fight Odin.
-Atreus shatters the mask and Odin is eventually defeated.
-Atreus traps Odin's soul in a spiritual stone, which Sindri smashes, finally killing the mad tyrant.
-Freyr sacrifices himself to buy time for the group to escape to Midgard as Surtr destroys Asgard.
+Thor knocks Jörmungandr back in time and battles Kratos, who convinces him to stand down for his family; Odin kills Thor for disobeying.
+Kratos, Atreus, and Freya fight Odin, defeating him after Atreus shatters the mask.
+Atreus traps Odin's soul in a stone, which Sindri smashes.
+Freyr sacrifices himself, buying time for the group to escape to Midgard as Surtr destroys Asgard.

 Angrboda shows Kratos and Atreus a mural Faye had destroyed so they could determine their own fate.
-Atreus resolves to find surviving Giants and bids farewell to Kratos, who discovers a mural depicting himself as a beloved god of peace and justice.
+Atreus resolves to find surviving Giants and bids farewell to Kratos, who discovers a mural depicting himself as a beloved god of hope, peace and justice.
 Overcome with emotion and finally hopeful about his future, Kratos recruits Freya and Mímir to restore peace.
 Asgard's Einherjar are cleared out, Freya kills the vengeful Valkyrie Queen Gná and reclaims her mantle, the Aesir relocate to Vanaheim and achieve peace with the Vanir, Thrúd wields Mjölnir to honor Thor, and the real Týr is found and freed in Niflheim.
 In the secret ending, Kratos, Freya, Mímir, and an unforgiving Sindri attend Brok's funeral in Svartalfheim.